43 Geography Trivia Questions [With Answers]

 Answer: The Andes, stretching roughly 7,000 km (4,300 mi) along South America’s western coast.

-Why it stumps people: The Himalayas feel longer because they dominate Asia’s geography.
+Why it trips people: The Himalayas feel longer because they loom so large over Asia.
 But the Andes run through seven countries from Venezuela to Chile.
-The Himalayas span about 2,400 km, making the Andes nearly three times longer.
+The Himalayas span about 2,400 km, so the Andes come out nearly three times longer.
 (The mid-ocean ridge system at ~65,000 km is the longest overall, but it’s underwater.)

 19. What percentage of Earth’s water is freshwater?
 (Medium)